 If i had a 'secret origin', I'd say it was the classic 'by accident'.
 I never planned to sit down at a drawing board to earn a living, wasn't a childhood dream or a goal.
-There was a time at junior school when i was convinced I'd end up working for Disney or Hana Barbera, partly because i wouldn't make a good footballer or brain surgeon, but mostly because i thought it'd be easy to do.
+There was a time at junior school when i was convinced I'd end up working for Disney or Hana Barbera, i thought it'd be easy to do.
 I was naive to the whole painstaking laborious process involved, i really thought you'd just draw a few pretty pictures then some machine 'filled in' the rest(which has kinda come true).
 Didn't know anything about hand-painting cells and the thousands of drawings involved, i just loved cartoons, and wanted to make them 'when i grew up'.

 Don't get me wrong, I always loved comics, started to read them around the age of 4, and started to draw my own not long after.
 But i just did them for fun and to pass time at the back of maths class.
 Then i started to grow pubic hairs and notice girls and lost ALL interest in a career or planning my future.
 I just wanted to muck around with my mates and Debbie Everard.

 Then i wanted to be Joe Strummer or Dave Vanian, that didn't happen.
 Then i wanted to be Sam Raimi or Luci Fulci, that didn't happen.
 So i found myself a bit disenchanted, bit lost, and started drawing again, then enrolling at art school, still busy with the bands and the film-making, but suddenly fired up with a renewed interest in comics and illustration.

 And eventually, almost as a reaction to the blinkered wankers who attempted to teach me how to draw and what to draw - and fuelled by a few like-minded students - i walked away from art school and set up as a 'freelance artist'.
 Didn't know what the fuck i was doing, but it felt right.